jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     - {2.5: 'works'}
     + {2.5: 'fails'}

-* I will make the values in the test to make it pass
+* I make the values in the test to make it pass

   .. code-block:: python